jerlendds/threejs-experiments/README.md

 # threejs experiments

-This repo renders isometric tiles to the screen through threejs
+This repo renders isometric tiles to the screen through threejs with the text 'rtsplex threejs' representing the HUD

 ### To-do
+- Add randomize tile color button to HUD that currently only displays text
 - Implement scrollable tile map
 - Implement cylinder units
 - Implement units 'walking' to a destination on drag-select and click
+- responsive UI, async
 ### Demo

 <img src="./docs/demo.gif" />